xor-ranavikrant/Readme/Ignite Lab.md

 #### Task 1.3: Explore a few Synapse pipelines that ingest data from operational data sources to the Bronze layer of the lake. <a name="operational-sources"></a>

-In this task, you will explore the design of two Synapse pipelines that are designed to ingest raw data coming from various operational sources into the data lake.
+In this task, you will explore the design of a Synapse pipeline that is designed to ingest raw data coming from various operational sources into the data lake.

 1. In the **Integrate** pane, in the **Landing Operational Store Data** folder, select the **Store Transactions Data from SQL DB** pipeline.

 ![Landing Operational Store Data](media/images/image1309.png)

 *The **Store Transactions Data from SQL DB** pipeline has two activities.
 The first one runs a lookup of data at the source Azure SQL Database connection.
 The next activity brings that data into the Bronze layer in ADLS Gen2*.

+>**Note:** If required, collapse the panes on the left using the << icon at the top right of each pane.

 2. In the pipeline designer, select the Copy data activity.